 Want your natural smile to last a lifetime?
 Then don’t neglect your gums.
 Gum tissue and the bone structure underneath are the unsung heroes of a beautiful and healthy smile.
-Family dentist, Dr. Thomas and the team at Highland Village are dedicated to making sure your periodontal health is in the best shape possible, so your smile can look its best, too.
+Family dentist, Dr. Wagner and the team at Highland Village are dedicated to making sure your periodontal health is in the best shape possible, so your smile can look its best, too.

 While you go about your normal routine during the day, the bacteria in your mouth are active, as well.
 Namely, they multiply—especially if there is an accumulation of oral plaque.
 Plaque is that somewhat sticky substance that develops naturally in our mouths.
 If not removed with regular brushing and flossing—brushing to remove plaque from tooth surfaces and flossing for removal from in between teeth—then the bacteria in plaque can begin to spread infection to the gum tissue around your teeth.
 Moreover, hardened plaque (called tartar or calculus) is much more difficult to remove and gives bacteria an even greater chance of causing the infection that is gum disease.

 Early in development, gum disease is known as gingivitis and is recognized by red and swollen gums and possible bleeding tissue when you brush.
 As the disease advances and becomes periodontitis, symptoms may include:

 - Deep gum pockets around the roots of teeth

 - The presence of pus, a sign of infection

 - A feeling that your bite has changed

 If periodontal disease progresses to this stage, then you may have more to be concerned about than your oral health.
 Scientific research shows that the same bacteria that cause gum disease are linked to other systemic conditions such as cardiovascular disease, osteoporosis, dementia and low birthweight in newborn infants.
 Thus, the need to stop the progress of gum disease and reverse the effects is critical.